 Take care not to disturb the roots excessively.
 This will cause transplant shock.
-Don’t lift the plant by its stem as this can cause damage to the connection between the plant and the roots.
+Don’t lift the plant by its stem, as this can cause damage to the connection between the plant and the fine roots.
 Lift it from the bottom.

 Correct Grooming and Maintenance Support Successful Transplanting